This document explains the relevant setup options.

 - Scroll to the number to forward from, then select Forward to SIP.

-- Ensure that the traffic generated from the following IP addresses can pass your firewall:
+- Ensure that the traffic generated from Vonage IP addresses can pass your firewall.
+Visit the Vonage Knowledge Base to obtain the current list of IP addresses.

 We have provided examples for a number of different SIP capable systems: